-Printmaking Sisters invite printmakers from around the globe to join us in this exchange.
+Printmaking Sisters invite printmakers from around the globe to join us in our second

-Nonie and I thank you for your support for making these prints for the International Print Exchange… it will change lives.
+Thank you for your support for making these prints for the International Print Exchange… it does change lives.

 This is an exchange with a difference, all images will be uploaded to a Redbubble page where anyone can order the images on various quality articles including T shirts, bags, mugs, phone covers etc. See example below.
 The profits from these online sales go directly to the Water Project.

 It is a ‘given’ that by entering this exchange you allow your image to be available to be uploaded to Redbubble.

 Be liberal with your interpretation as you respond to this encompassing theme.

 To help here are a few words to describe water: calm, choppy, deep, fresh, high, littoral, low, marine, oceanic, pacific, rough, stagnant, swollen, tidal.